Apollo Server 3 is officially end-of-life as of 22 October 2024.

 Unlike graphql-extensions, the plugins API enables cross-request state, and its hooks virtually all interact with the same GraphQLRequestContext object.

-If you've written your own (passed to new ApolloServer({extensions: ...})), you should rewrite them as plugins before upgrading to Apollo Server 3.
+If you've written your own extensions (passed to new ApolloServer({extensions: ...})), you should rewrite them as plugins before upgrading to Apollo Server 3.

 engine

 "Engine" is a previous name of Apollo Studio.
 Prior to Apollo Server v2.18.0, you passed the engine constructor option to configure how Apollo Server communicates with Studio.
-Additionally, you could specifying your Apollo API key with the ENGINE_API_KEY environment variable, and you could specify a with the ENGINE_SCHEMA_TAG environment variable.
+Additionally, you could specifying your Apollo API key with the ENGINE_API_KEY environment variable, and you could specify a graph variant with the ENGINE_SCHEMA_TAG environment variable.

 In later versions of Apollo Server (including Apollo Server 3), you instead provide this configuration via a combination of the apollo constructor option, plugins, and APOLLO_-prefixed environment variables.
 Apollo Server 3 does not support the engine constructor option or the ENGINE_-prefixed environment variables.